DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 1. **Connection**: A call in Genesys Cloud with an active AudioHook action initiates a WebSocket connection to this server.
 2. **Audio Streaming**: The server receives a real-time stream of the call audio (in PCMU/ULAW format).
 3. **AI Processing**: The audio is forwarded to the OpenAI Real-Time API.
-OpenAI transcribes the audio, processes it through the specified language model (e.g., gpt-4o-mini-realtime-preview), and generates a response.
+OpenAI gets the audio, processes it through the specified language model (e.g., gpt-4o-mini-realtime-preview), and generates a response.
-4. **Voice Synthesis**: OpenAI synthesizes the text response into audio using the chosen voice and streams it back.
+4. **Voice Synthesis**: OpenAI synthesizes the response directly into audio using the chosen voice and streams it back.
 5. **Playback**: The server sends the synthesized audio back to Genesys, which plays it to the caller.
 6. **Summarization & Disconnect**: When the call ends, the application requests a final summary from OpenAI and sends it back to Genesys before closing the connection.